dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/05-cost-allocation/index.md

 ### What is Cost Allocation?

-_Dynatrace Cost Allocation lets you allocate Dynatrace DPS usage to customer-defined cost centers, products, or both.
-This gives you a transparent and detailed account of each cost center’s Dynatrace expenditures, helping your organization optimize its budgets._ - [Dynatrace Docs](https://docs.dynatrace.com/docs/license/cost-allocation)
+Dynatrace Cost Allocation lets you allocate Dynatrace DPS usage to customer-defined cost centers, products, or both by enriching telemetry with two Grail attributes: `dt.cost.costcenter` and `dt.cost.product`.
+This gives you a transparent and detailed account of each cost center’s Dynatrace expenditures, helping your organization optimize its budgets.

+You first define the `Allow Lists` for valid values at Account Management(we'll see this later in the lab), then ensure these attributes are attached as data is captured (via OneAgent on hosts/pods, ingestion APIs, or OpenPipeline) so that billing usage events in Grail carry your allocations.
+[Dynatrace Docs](https://docs.dynatrace.com/docs/license/cost-allocation)

 However, before allocating costs, let's start by understanding them.